Topics Map > Human Resource System (HRS) > Talent Acquisition Management > TAM Learning Path

-- Pay Basis (required) - Choose the correct pay basis for this Job Code, for example, Hourly.
+- Pay Basis (required) - Choose the correct pay basis for this Job Code.
 See KB Pay Basis Descriptions in HRS

 - Continuity (required) - Choose the continuity status value; choices will vary based on the Employee Class that was selected.
 See KB Continuity Status in HRS .

 - Union Code - Defaults to the correct value based on Job Code.